How small are building blocks of complex networks

 unrelated to $dK$-distributions as well. \end{itemize} In Table~\ref{dk-table} we also show the minimum value of $d$ such the $dK$-randomization null model approximately reproduces the real network with respect to all the metrics above.

 The observation that the power grid cannot be approximated even by its $3K$-randomization is instructive.
-It shows that there are networks for which there is no sufficiently small $d$ capable of preserving the network structure upon $dK$-randomizing.
-In case of the power grid, the explanation why this network is not even $3K$-random may be related to the fact that it is carefully designed and fully controlled by human engineers.
+It shows that there are real networks for which no $d\leq3$ is capable of preserving the network structure upon $dK$-randomizing.
+In case of the power grid, the explanation why this network is not even $3K$-random may be related to the fact that it is designed and controlled by human engineers in a single organization.
 Informally, we can think of it as rather ``non-random,'' designed, and thus bearing a number of constraints that the $dK$-distributions with low $d$ cannot capture.
 Informally, the higher $d$ required to approximately preserve the network structure upon $dK$-randomization, the less ``random'' the network is.
 The commonly referred explanation that the power grid is an ``outlier'' because it is spatially embedded, may be less relevant here because two other networks that we have considered (the Internet and air transportation) are also spatially embedded.

 What is different between the power grid and the other considered networks is that the latter are self-evolving.
 They may be engineered to a certain degree, such as the Internet, but their global structure and evolution are not fully controlled by any single human or organization.
 In the Internet case, for example, the global network topology is a cumulative effect of independent decisions made by tens of thousands of separate organizations, roughly corresponding to Autonomous Systems, i.e., nodes of the Internet graph.